 Gullies and access chambers shall be removed or demolished where specified in the Drawings.

 Gullies and access chambers shall be removed or demolished in a manner which avoids damaging any adjacent work.

-Page 6 of 55 MRTS03 June 09 Resulting excavations and voids shall be backfilled and the surface finished level with the surrounding area.
+Resulting excavations and voids shall be backfilled and the surface finished level with the surrounding area.